 In Star Trek: Voyager, Garrett Wang plays the role of Ensign Harry Kim, who is presumably Korean, although nothing is ever made of it.

 The general editorial policy of Star Trek, then, seems to be that most actors and actresses — with Patrick Stewart as a rare exception — retain their own ethnicity while East Asians do not.

 The term “Oriental” is absurd.
 Literally it means “easterner.”
 East of what?
 It’s very hard to say.
 The term is entirely Eurocentric, and even in Europe it doesn’t make sense.
-If “east” is the earlier-morning hemisphere between the zero meridian and the International Date Line, then a character would not qualify as an Occidental or “westerner” if he were from, say, Paris or Rome.
+If “east” is the earlier-morning hemisphere between the zero meridian and the International Date Line, then characters would not qualify as Occidental or “westerners” if they were from, say, Paris or Rome.
 And what about Australians and New Zealanders: are they Orientals or Occidentals?
 Why should anyone care?